zamoose/ec2_demo/README.md

 Additionally, you *must* have the Python [Boto](https://pypi.python.org/pypi/boto/) library installed in order for Ansible to be able to use the provided AWS dynamic inventory script.

+## Getting the Code
+Simply clone this repository into a convenient location on your intended command machine.

 ### Installing Ansible and Boto
 #### Linux
 Linux users may use their distributions' repositories and respective package managers in order to install Ansible and Boto.